-- Equity-based awards generally vest over, or upon the conclusion of, at least a three-year period and is contingent upon continued service with us over the vesting period (except in the case of a divestment of a business or upon an employee's death, disability, or retirement). - The aggregate number of shares or share units underlying options or related to other awards that may be granted to any employee during any three consecutive calendar year period may not exceed 2,400,000 under our 2015 Stock Plan. - No more than 5% of the total number of shares authorized for delivery under the Plan may vest within less than one year after the grant date (except for awards granted to non-employee directors, in the event of a change of control of the Company, in the event of a divestment of a business or upon an employee's death, disability, or retirement). - We set the strike price for all of our stock options at the fair market value of our shares on the date of the grant.
+- Equity-based awards generally vest over, or upon the conclusion of, at least a three-year period and vesting is contingent upon continued service with us over the vesting period (except in the case of an employee's death, disability, or retirement). - No more than 5% of the total number of shares authorized for delivery under the Plan may vest within less than one year after the grant date (except for awards granted to non-employee directors, in the event of a change of control of the Company, in the event of a divestment of a business or upon an employee's death, disability, or retirement). - We set the strike price for all of our stock options at the fair market value of our shares on the date of the grant.
 Our current shareholder-approved stock plans define "fair market value" as the "closing price" as quoted on the New York Stock Exchange on the date of the grant.

-More information about the long-term incentives granted in 2018 begins on page 35.
+More information about the long-term incentives granted in 2020 begins on page 38.

-PERFORMANCE BASED LONG-TERM INCENTIVES FOR THE PERIOD ENDING DECEMBER 31, 2018
+PERFORMANCE-BASED LONG-TERM INCENTIVES FOR THE PERIOD ENDING DECEMBER 31, 2020

-2016-2018 ESIP Performance Criteria: The Committee adopted relative TSR as the performance criteria for the 2016-2018 ESIP period.
-Prior to 2016, awards were determined based on company Adjusted EPS growth and CFR goals.
-In setting the Adjusted EPS growth and CFR goals for the prior periods, the Board would evaluate our Strategic Plan projections and analysts' estimates of peer company performance; however, the impact of changes in end market growth rates had a disproportionate impact on actual versus forecasted results.
-Therefore, the Committee chose TSR as the metric to alleviate the increasingly difficult market calibration issues and to introduce a stronger sense of relative peer performance.
-The change also eliminated any concern about the use of overlapping criteria in our annual EIC Plan and our long-term ESIP program.
-We and the Committee believe a short-term plan with an earnings growth and return on assets orientation (via the EPS and CFR goals) complemented by a TSR-driven long-term plan is an effective combination that will enhance shareholder value.
+2018-2020 ESIP Performance Criteria: The Committee adopted relative TSR as the performance criteria for the 2018-2020 ESIP period.
+The Committee chose TSR as the metric to introduce a stronger sense of relative peer performance and to alleviate the increasingly difficult market calibration issues that we faced in prior years when the plan was tied to earnings per share growth and cash flow return on gross capital metrics.
+We and the Committee believe a short-term plan with an earnings growth and return on assets orientation (via the Adjusted EPS and CFR goals) complemented by a TSR-driven long-term plan is an effective combination that will enhance shareholder value.

-The 2016-2018 ESIP was designed such that our TSR rank among a TSR Peer Group would determine an adjustment factor which could range from 0% to 200%.
+The 2018-2020 ESIP was designed such that our TSR rank among a TSR Peer Group would determine an adjustment factor which could range from 0% to 200%.
 Ranking in between the threshold, target and maximum performance levels results in linear interpolation of the percentage earned.